TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-14-hkcert-2022-base64-encoder.md

 <sup>Frequency analysis of plain vs. encrypted Base64.</sup>
 {:.center}

-From this, we can deduce that 'Y' was mapped from 'I' in original encoding due to the gap in frequency.
+From this, we can deduce that 'w' was mapped from 'G' in the original encoding (due to the gap in frequency).

 One useful option is the **bigrams/n-grams** option.
 We can tell dcode to analyse frequencies of *groups of characters* with a sliding window.
-This is useful to identify words.
-Again, keep in mind that four Base64 chars equals three ASCII chars.
+This is useful to identify words and sequences.

 ![dcode.fr 4-gram for normal Base64.](/assets/img/posts/misc/ctf/base64-encryption/b64-plain-4gram.jpg){:.w-40}
 ![dcode.fr 4-gram for encrypted Base64.](/assets/img/posts/misc/ctf/base64-encryption/b64-crypt-4gram.jpg){:.w-40}